-Net Pension Liability - The net pension liability of \$5,582,661 at June 30, 2015, is the proportionate share of the unfunded pension liability of the defined benefit pension plans as required by GASB Statement No. 68.
+Net Pension Liability - The net pension liability was \$5,973,778 and \$5,582,661 at June 30, 2016 and 2015, respectively, is the proportionate share of the unfunded pension liability of the defined benefit pension plans as required by GASB Statement No. 68.
 Note 7 to the financial statements provides additional information.

-Bond covenants require the Board to set fees and rates sufficient to cover debt service and debt service reserve requirements.
+Bond covenants require the board to set fees and rates sufficient to cover debt service and debt service reserve requirements.
 Principal and interest payment schedules are provided in the following table for revenue bonds payable and capital leases.